 Sleek contemporary gardens

 Evergreen groundcovers are perfect for creating planting beds with crisp contours for a contemporary look that requires little maintenance.
-Fill each bed with a quickly spreading species such as Dwarf Periwinkle (Vinca minor), one of the most familiar evergreen groundcovers.
+Fill each bed with a quickly spreading species such as Dwarf Periwinkle (Vinca minor), one of the most familiar groundcovers that stay green during the winter.
 Other quickly spreading evergreen groundcovers include Barren Strawberry (Waldsteinia ternata) and Barrenwort (Epimedium) varieties.

 Mix & match